-I am an award-winning journalist, filmmaker and documentarian based in Baltimore and New York.
-As a 2017-2018 Lewis Hine fellow with the Center for Documentary Studies, I am developing a photography project - exhibition, oral history and book - that navigates family history, trauma, ephemeral sites of significance and resilience in collaboration with young people who have been in foster care.
-I am currently a producer with WNYC’s acclaimed Radio Rookies; and I edit KCRWs’ experimental arts and culture program, The Organist.
+I am currently developing a photography project - exhibition, oral history and book - that navigates family history, trauma, ephemeral sites of significance and resilience in collaboration with young people who have been in foster care.

 I'm available for freelance work producing, directing and editing films and podcasts as well as public radio content.

 Grants & Awards:

 Lewis Hine Fellow, Center for Documentary Studies, 2017-2018